Where to Stay in Queretaro’s Centro Historico

 Overview of Great Hotels in Queretaro

-- La Casa de la Marquesa ($126+/night): This is the most expensive hotel listed (which is still a steal), & it’s a great spot to live out your Mexican-Baroque fantasies.
-Set in a historic building, rooms are ornate & fabulous: many have chandeliers, terraces, & elegant furnishings.
-There’s a restaurant, bar, & chapel here ~ & you’re just steps away from museums, shops, & all the main plazas in Queretaro: this is a fantastic location.
+- La Casa de la Marquesa ($126+/night): This is the most expensive hotel listed (still a steal), & it’s a great spot to live out your Mexican-Baroque fantasies.
+Set in a historic building, rooms are ornate & fabulous.
+Many have chandeliers, terraces, & elegant furnishings.
+There’s a restaurant, bar, & chapel here ~ & you’re just steps away from museums, shops, & all the main plazas in Queretaro.
+This is a fantastic location.

-- La Casa del Atrio Hotel Boutique y Spa ($90+night): This is many people’s favorite hotel in Queretaro, if only for the rooms that feature whirlpool tubs on the terrace with cathedral views!
-Aka a “WOW” kind-of-experience.
-Located just blocks from both Jardin Guerrero & Jardin Zenea, this is another great location with chic rooms, a spa, & self-service bar.
-Breakfast is included, & pets are also welcome here.
+- La Casa del Atrio Hotel Boutique y Spa ($90+night): This is many people’s favorite hotel in Queretaro ~ probably because many rooms have whirlpool tubs on decks with cathedral views!
+A “WOW” kind-of-experience.
+Located just blocks from both Jardin Guerrero & Jardin Zenea, this is a great location with chic rooms, spa, & self-service bar.
+Breakfast is included, & pets are also welcome.

 Map of Queretaro Hotels